• Skip to main content

 • 1 teaspoon lemon zest

-1. Rinse the strawberries in cold water and pull stems using a straw, push from the bottom of the strawberry to pop the stem off the top.
-Cut the strawberries half.
+1. Rinse the strawberries in cold water and pull the stems using a straw, push from the bottom of the strawberry to pop the stem off the top.
+Cut the strawberries in half.

-2. In a large bowl, add the cut strawberries and mix in the sugar, tapioca flour, salt, lemon juice and lemon zest.
+2. In a large mixing bowl, add the cut strawberries and mix in the sugar, tapioca flour, salt, lemon juice, and lemon zest.
 Set aside, and keep the strawberry filling separate from the blueberry filling.

 How To Hull Strawberries